CopernicaMarketingSoftware/AMQP-CPP/README.md

 HOW TO USE
 ==========

-First you need to implement the ConnectionHandler interface.
+As we mentioned above, the library does not do any IO by itself, and you need to pass an object to the library that the library can use for that.
+So, before you can even start using the library, you first you need to create a class that extends from the ConnectionHandler base class.
 This is a class with a number of methods that are called by the library every time it wants to send out data, or when it needs to inform you that an error occured.